As foreign minister speaks at UN blocks away, Venezuelan asylum-seekers strain New York City

 Their struggles at home drive them to seek refuge elsewhere.
 An early challenge in their exodus is the perilous Darien Gap, which connects South America to Central America.
 Earlier this year, two U.N. groups said the number of migrants crossing through the jungle area between Colombia and Panama could soar to as many as 400,000 this year.

-Many of those who make it through find themselves weeks or months later at an altogether different destination: The Roosevelt.
-On Wednesday, Adams told local television channel NY1 that there was still time for Joe Biden, in town for the U.N.
-General Assembly, to visit The Roosevelt, as a delegation of congressional representatives including Alexandria Ocasio-Cortez had done days earlier.
+Many of those who make it through later find themselves at an altogether different locale: The Roosevelt.
+On Wednesday, Adams told local television channel NY1 that there was still time for President Joe Biden, in town for the U.N.
+General Assembly, to visit The Roosevelt, as a delegation of congressional representatives had done days earlier.

 The president returned to Washington without going to The Roosevelt.
 But on Thursday, U.S. Homeland Security Secretary Alejandro Mayork announced temporary legal status for an estimated 472,000 Venezuelans who had arrived in the country as of July 31, making it easier for them to get authorization to work in the U.S. That has been a key demand of Democratic mayors and governors who are struggling to care for an increased number of migrants in their care.